Deconvolution module #include "diplib/deconvolution.h"

 functional,

-where is the regularization parameter (given by regularization
+where is the regularization parameter (given by regularization), and is the regularization kernel,

 In the frequency domain, the Tikhonov-Miller deconvolution filter is defined as